cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

         }
     ```

-    When you expect the mocked bank to **not** be called, it is important that you do not put any expectations on it.
-Like that, the test will fail if it is called by mistake.
+    When you expect the mocked bank **not** to be called, it is important that you do not put any expectations on it.
+This means the test will fail if it is called by mistake.

-2. The mocked bank is called, but you do not care about how it was called:
+2. The mocked bank is called, but you do not care about how it is called:

     ```diff-go
     -  msgServer, _, context := setupMsgServerWithOneGameForRejectGame(t)